 What does a herbal practitioner do?

 Herbal practitioners can help with a range of health conditions.
-The focus is on improving health and quality of life not just resolving symptoms.
+The focus is on improving health and quality of life, not just resolving symptoms.
 Finding what may have triggered the problem.
 Or, any factors that may perpetuate ill health.
-Then removing these factors so that you can begin to heal and regain your vitality.
+Then remove these factors so that you can begin to heal and regain your vitality.

 For instance, someone may ask for help because they are not sleeping well.
-Rather than just offering a herbal remedy that promotes sleep, we will discuss what is going on for that person.
+Rather than just offering a form of medicine that promotes sleep, we will discuss what is going on for that person.
 The consultation process is in-depth and can last 60-90 minutes.
 So there is plenty of time to address any health concerns.
-There are lots of reasons for poor sleep and we need to find out what is causing the problem.
+There are lots of reasons for poor sleep, and we need to find out what is causing the problem.
 Only then can we make a plan to fix it.
 What causes poor sleep for one person can be very different for another.